Program Policies

 21.2 Oral Arguments for EDSS course grade appeals are not allowed by the Single Subject Credential Program Grade Appeal Committee.

-Candidates for the Single Subject Credential are subject to existing and future State requirements as may be imposed by law or California Commission on Teacher Credentialing regulations, regardless of what is posted on the website, in the SSCP handbook or in the 色中色 Catalog.
+Candidates for the Single Subject Credential are subject to existing and future State requirements as may be imposed by law or California Commission on Teacher Credentialing regulations, regardless of what is posted on the website, in the SSCP Student Teaching Handbook or in the 色中色 Catalog.

 Candidates may petition any program policy that is listed above by filing a written appeal to the Single Subject Program Petition Committee.
-The candidate must obtain a petition form available on the SSCP website under Documents and Forms, type a statement explaining the circumstances of the appeal and asking that an exception be made to program policy, include any supporting documents (test scores, transcripts, etc.), meet with the Subject Area Advisor to obtain their signature and then submit their completed petition packet to the Teacher Preparation Advising Center by posted deadlines.
-The Petition Committee will review the written statement and supporting evidence.
-After the review, the Committee renders its final decision.
+The candidate must submit a petition form via DocuSign available on the SSCP Petition website prior to the posted deadline.
+The petition must include a typed statement explaining the extenuating circumstances of the appeal and asking that an exception be made to program policy and any supporting documents (test scores, transcripts, etc.).
+As a first step, candidates must meet with the Subject Area Coordinator prior to submitting the petition via DocuSign.
+The Petition Committee meets on a monthly basis during the fall and spring semesters to review requests submitted.
+After the review, the Committee renders a final decision that is not subject to debate.